SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 this array of ``String`` data.

-Part of the functionality of the ``DataManager`` class is the ability to import some data from a file.
+Part of the functionality of the ``DataManager`` class is the ability to import data from a file.
-This functionality is provided by the ``DataImporter`` class, which is assumed to take some non-trivial amount of time to initialize.
+This functionality is provided by the ``DataImporter`` class, which is assumed to take a non-trivial amount of time to initialize.
 This might be because a ``DataImporter`` instance needs to open a file and read its contents into memory when the ``DataImporter`` instance is initialized.

-In this hypothetical scenario, it is possible for a ``DataManager`` instance to manage its data without ever needing to import any data from a file, and so there is no need to create a new ``DataImporter`` instance when the ``DataManager`` itself is created.
+It is possible for a ``DataManager`` instance to manage its data without ever importing data from a file, so there is no need to create a new ``DataImporter`` instance when the ``DataManager`` itself is created.
 Instead, it makes more sense to create the ``DataImporter`` instance if and when it is first used.

-Because it has been marked with the ``@lazy`` attribute, the ``DataImporter`` instance for the ``importer`` property is only created when the ``importer`` property is first accessed, such as when its ``fileName`` property is queried:
+Because it is marked with the ``@lazy`` attribute, the ``DataImporter`` instance for the ``importer`` property is only created when the ``importer`` property is first accessed, such as when its ``fileName`` property is queried: